bellentani/figma-analytics/README.md

 ## Prerequisites
 - Node.js
+- Figma Enterprise Plan
 - Figma API Token with `library_analytics:read` permission

+## API Rate Limits
+- Enterprise accounts have higher rate limits for API calls
+- Contact Figma support for specific rate limit information for your account
+- The script includes automatic retry logic for rate-limited requests

+## Known Limitations
+1. Library Analytics API is in beta and subject to change
+2. Some features may require additional Enterprise plan features
+3. API access patterns may be monitored and rate-limited based on usage

+## Pricing Information
+For current pricing and plan comparison, visit [Figma Pricing Page](https://www.figma.com/pricing/).

 ## License
 This project is licensed under the MIT License.